Introduction

 - U-Boot Auto Boot:

-- If "UEFI environment only" was selected, U-Boot will automatically boot GRUB from USB
+- If "UEFI environment only" was chosen, U-Boot will automatically boot GRUB from USB

 - Wait 2 seconds for auto boot sequence